MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorysubtractinventoryitemsasync.md

 ## Remarks

+This API is available on all platforms.
 Given an entity type, entity identifier and container details, will subtract the specified inventory items. .
 When the asynchronous task is complete, call [PFInventorySubtractInventoryItemsGetResultSize](pfinventorysubtractinventoryitemsgetresultsize.md) and [PFInventorySubtractInventoryItemsGetResult](pfinventorysubtractinventoryitemsgetresult.md) to get the result.

 ## Requirements